Borrow from our libraries

 What can I borrow and for how long?

 - general loans include: books, DVDs, videos, and study resource material

 - prescribed texts and other high use items may have short loan periods

 - BONUS+ loans are books requested from other libraries

-To find out when your book is due, login to My checkouts and holds.
+To find out when your book is due, login to My account.